stylemistake/runner/README.md

     `gulp` in your project, `make` will just add more confusion.
 * This library is very lightweight, runs straight away, and it is designed to be bundled with your project source code.
-* It is a good tool to automate a project setup while you got nothing else, but `bash`.
+* It is a good tool to automate a project setup when you got nothing else, but `bash`.
 You could do this in plain `bash`, but this library just makes it go concurrent.
 It is especially useful for CI.

-I would also like to mention [Manuel], which is similarly a task runner for `bash`.
-It doesn't do concurrency, just adds more complexity (in my humble opinion).
+I would also like to mention [Manuel], which is a similar task runner for `bash`.
+It doesn't do concurrency though, just adds more complexity (in my humble opinion).
 Feel free to check it out, too.

 ## 6. Contribution

 Got a suggestion for a feature?
-Feel free to open a ticket in the issue section or make a pull request.
+Feel free to open a feature request in the issue section or make a pull request.

 ## Contacts